Upper seminar "Theoretical computer science

 In this talk we compare two different definitions of deterministic recognizable picture languages.
 Furthermore, we examine closure properties of the corresponding classes of languages.
 The first definition of deterministic recognizable picture languages uses a domino tiling system to recognize a local picture by a deterministic process.
 The family of all languages that recognizes a picture in that way is abbreviated with DREC.

 The second and completely different definition uses a tiling system to recognize a picture by proceeding from one corner to the diagonally opposite corner.
 Because of its procedure the class of all these languages are abbreviated with Diag-DREC.
 We show that Diag-DREC is not closed under intersection and union and DREC is closed under rotation and intersection.
-Furthermore, we show that the family of all two-dimensional deterministic online tesselation automata is a subset of DREC.
+Furthermore, we show that the family of all two-dimensional deterministic online tessellation automata is a subset of DREC.
 Knowing that Diag-DREC is equal to the closure by rotation of the family of all two-dimensional deterministic online tesselation automata, we show that Diag-DREC is a proper subset of DREC.

 Capturing Bisimulation - Invariant Complexity Classes with Higher-Order Fixpoint Logic.

 We consider Polyadic Higher-Order Fixpoint Logic (PHFL), a modal fixpoint logic that is obtained as the merger of Higher-Order Fixpoint Logic and the Polyadic $\mu$-Calculus, two formalisms which were originally introduced as expressive languages for program specification purposes.
 Polyadicity enables formulas to make assertions about tuples of states rather than states only.
-From Higher-Order Fixpoint Logic, PHFL inherits the ability to formalise properties using higher-order functions.
+From Higher-Order Fixpoint Logic, PHFL inherits the ability to formalize properties using higher-order functions.

 We consider PHFL in the setting of descriptive complexity theory: its fragment using no functions of higher-order is exactly the Polyadic $\mu$-Calculus, and it is known from Otto's Theorem that it captures the bisimulation-invariant fragment of the complexity class P. We extend this result by showing that certain other fragments of PHFL capture the bisimulation-invariant fragments of other important complexity classes.
 We first show that EXPTIME in this sense is captured by the fragment using at most functions of order 1.
-We also give characterisations of PSPACE and NLOGSPACE by certain formulas of these two fragments which can be regarded as having tail-recursive functions only.
+We also give characterizations of PSPACE and NLOGSPACE by certain formulas of these two fragments which can be regarded as having tail-recursive functions only.

-Mittwoch, 14.05.2014 um 10:00 Uhr: Richard Petersen, Uni Kassel
+Wednesday, 14.05.2014 at 10:00 am: Richard Petersen, University of Kassel

 Growing Context-Sensitive Matrix Grammars